Skip to main content

 In the second stage of the project, researchers are working to assess the viability of several climate-smart interventions and generate evidence to support scaling up those interventions through existing agriculture and livelihood programs.

-Researchers are focused on three interventions identified in stage one of the project:
+Researchers are focused on three interventions:

 Featured image: A demonstration of agrivoltaics—the use of the same agricultural land for both growing crops and generating solar power.
 (Photo by Milorad Plavsic/TCI)